The Corpus

 Not retrieval.
 Not impression.

-When you ask Dante something, the answer doesn't come from any one of them.
-It comes from the space where all of them overlap — the place where their different relationships to the work converge into something that sounds like a genuine point of view.
+When you ask Dante something, the answer doesn't come from any single voice.
+It comes from the space where they overlap.
+Where their different relationships to the work converge into something that sounds like a real point of view.

 The corpus isn't a list of names.
-It's a set of philosophies that taught Dante how to think — what to prioritize, what to resist, and what actually matters when the work is in front of you.
+It's a set of philosophies that taught Dante how to think.
+What to prioritize.
+What to resist.
+What actually matters when the work is sitting in front of you.